alexbyrnes/grinbot/README.md

-# GrinBot
+# Grin Bot

-GrinBot is a self-hosted Telegram bot wallet for the [Grin](https://grin-tech.org/) cryptocurrency.
-You can run GrinBot on your own hardware, and interact with it through Telegram messages.
+Grin Bot is a self-hosted Telegram bot wallet for the [Grin](https://grin-tech.org/) cryptocurrency.
+You can run Grin Bot on your own hardware, and interact with it through Telegram messages.

 ![Mobile](screenshots/mobile.png)